Leigh Nash: Career

 Nash released her first solo record, Blue on Blue, in August 2006 on One Son Records, Nash's own imprint label through Nettwerk Productions.
 The first single, "My Idea of Heaven", was released to U.S. radio the week of July 14, 2006, and the song "Ocean Size Love" was to be the second single, but it was a promo release only.
 She has also recorded a song "Mirrors and Smoke" with the band Jars of Clay on their album Good Monsters the same year.
 She also performed the song "A Place for Us" (written by Bryan Adams) with Tyler James for the 2007 Disney film Bridge to Terabithia.

 In 2007, Nash began a new band, Fauxliage, with Canadian band Delerium, which released a self-titled album on August 14, 2007.
 Nash, Megan Thompson and Kate York also started a Christian band called Thompson, York & Nash.
 They worked on a few songs that have been put on MySpace.
 However, none of the songs posted on their MySpace page have been formally released.

-In January 2008 Nash traveled to New Zealand for the annual Parachute Music Festival, where she performed acoustic covers of Sixpence None the Richer hits "Kiss Me " and "There She Goes".
-In late 2008, Nash toured with Delerium.

 Nash has since rejoined Sixpence and worked on a new EP My Dear Machine EP, and the Christmas album The Dawn of Grace.
 Guitarist Tess Wiley returned to the band to support them on a European tour.

 Nash joined Open Wings-Broken Strings tour in late 2009, along with Ed Kowalczyk of Live and Art Alexakis of Everclear.
 In 2011 she released a worship album entitled Hymns and Sacred Songs, and in August 2012, she released Lost in Transition, her sixth studio album with Sixpence None the Richer.

 On September 18, 2015, Nash released her album: The State I'm In.
 She writes for BMG.

 In 2018, Nash released a cover of the Pretenders' 1986 single "Don't Get Me Wrong".
 In an interview, Nash stated that new music will be coming soon and will be crowd-funded.
 On August 25, 2021, Nash announced The Tide, a six-song project, would be released September 24 and would feature collaborations with Vince Gill, Tanya Tucker, CeCe Winans, Ruby Amanfu, Raul Malo and Stephen Wilson Jr.

+In July 2023, it was announced that Nash would be joining 10,000 Maniacs as their new lead singer.
+Just six months later, however, Nash left the band, with Mary Ramsey returning as lead singer.